 Thursdays, July 5, 12, 26, and August 9

 Main Street closes to traffic for classic cars, live music, street vendors, and plenty of family-friendly activities.
 Adults can enjoy craft brews and wine while kids take part in art activities, touch a truck, and life-sized games of tic-tac-toe, Connect 4, and bowling.
 Admission is FREE.

-RELATED: Free outdoor movies for LI kids
+RELATED: Free outdoor family movies for LI kids

 Great South Bay Music Festival – Patchogue